TestProf II: Factory therapy for your Ruby tests

 524 examples, 0 failures

-Take note that room and user factories are used about the same number of times as the total number of examples.
+Take note that room and user factories are used about the same number of times as the total number of tests.
 Thus, it is likely that we need both in every example.
-What about creating those records once, and for all examples?
-For that, we can use fixtures!
+What about creating those records once, and for all tests?
+To do that, we can use fixtures!

 Since we already have factories, it would be great to re-use them to generate fixtures.
-Here comes AnyFixture.
+So, here comes AnyFixture.

 You can use any block of code for data generation, and AnyFixture takes care of cleaning out the database at the end of the run.